Why I Wrote This Guide

 Look for a system that lets you customise the booking page with your logo, your colours, and your brand name.
 The URL should ideally include your business name as well.
 When a customer lands on your booking page from your Instagram bio or Google listing, it should feel like an extension of your brand — not a redirect to some random third-party site.

-4. No Commission on Bookings
+4. No commission on bookings

 This one catches a lot of people out.
 Some booking platforms advertise a low monthly fee — or even a free tier — but then take a percentage of every booking.
 It might be 2%, 3%, sometimes even 5% on top of regular card processing fees.